 , you should wrap your root app component with it and wrap the SessionProvider

 with an ApolloProvider set with our session token managing ApolloClient.
-Make sure to demonstrate this for the reader against our previous code samples from previous posts.

 useCartMutations.js